bluebanquise/bluebanquise/roles/addons/prometheus_client/readme.rst

         port: 9817

 .. note::
-  ha_cluster_exporter and slurm_exporter are documented in the stack, but no packages are provided.
-See monitoring part of the documentation on where to download them.
+  ha_cluster_exporter and slurm_exporter are documented in the stack, but no packages are provided by the BlueBanquise project.
+Refer to the monitoring documentation to get additional details about these exporters.

 You can see here that it is possible to customize the scrape_interval and scrape_timeout.